 Some organizations specializes in delivering custom work for clients to satisfy all of their requirements, in order to sell to them and grow their reputation at the same time.

 Every time a configuration setting is added to the product, it multiplies the number of potential test cases by its number of options.
 This causes the number of test cases to grow exponentially.
 For example, if a module can be configured by 10 on/off switches, that's a total of 1024 possible combinations that should be considered for testing.
-Now also consider that you may need to execute these tests regularly to prevent regression bugs, and it quickly becomes apparent that no realistic team of testers can do the job.
+Now also consider that you may need to execute these tests regularly to prevent regression bugs, and it quickly becomes apparent that no realistic team of testers can do the job, and that bugs will slip to production.

+Remove features with poor value, including rarely used or unnecessary configuration options, based on analytics.
 Automate execution of test cases, including unit tests and front-end tests, and run them constantly during development.
 Include test automation in the Definition of Done.
-Also, consider removing rarely used or unnecessary configuration options based on analytics.

 QA as last defense